taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 ### Page 12

-**Min: "Rhee, you know where human bodies store silica?
-In our bones and cartilage.
+**Min: "Rhee, you know where human bodies store silica? *In our bones and cartilage*.
 In the case of you and every Orbiter on this station, your skeletons are already depleted from a lifetime in orbit.
-Do you really want to become an immobile blob, unable to move your own body, eating these mysterious plants that will suck your bones out of you?"**
+Do you really want to become an immobile *blob*, unable to move your own body, eating these mysterious plants that will *suck your bones out of you*?"**

 Rhee looks horrified.